cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 After initialization, the `Update` function is called with constant parameters, allowing further optimizations.

+# Implementation Status

+*This note is to be removed before publishing as an RFC.*

+Multiple implementations of the schemes described in this document have been developed and verified for interoperability.

+A comprehensive list of known implementations and integrations can be found at https://github.com/cfrg/draft-irtf-cfrg-aegis-aead, which includes reference implementations closely aligned with the pseudocode provided in this document.

 # Security Considerations

 AEGIS-256 offers 256-bit message security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.